dhelonious/mastodon-snap/README.md

 After the snap has updated itself, a new unpublished announcement will be created.
 You can view, publish or delete this announcement in *Preferences/Administration/Announcements*.

+> [!NOTE]
-> Note: By default, `update.announcement` is enabled (see the [configuration docs](docs/configuration.md)), which will display an update announcement 3 minutes before the snap is updated.
+> By default, `update.announcement` is enabled (see the [configuration docs](docs/configuration.md)), which will display an update announcement 3 minutes before the snap is updated.
 This will prolong the time the snap is on hold during a refresh.

 ### Refresh timer